jrwdexter/Nap/README.md

 Nap
 ========

+## Disclaimer

+Nap is in Beta, and not ready to be used on production projects yet.

+## Summary

 **Nap** is a short and sweet REST client.
 It was made with the purpose of streamlining REST requests *as much as possible*.

 ## Short